MouseLightProject/render/README.md

 Install the mltk-bary library using make.sh.
 Be sure to edit ```rootdir``` and ```installdir``` therein appropriately.

-Install Julia by downloading a precompiled binary of the latest point release of version 6.
-Install the YAML, Images, and HDF5 packages by starting Julia on the unix command line and executing map(Pkg.add,["YAML","Images","HDF5","Morton"]).
+Download a precompiled binary of of version 0.7.
+Install the required packages by changing to the directory of the repository, starting Julia on the unix command line, entering Pkg mode by pressing `]`, and then invoking the `instantiate` and `precompile` commands.
-If desired, use the bash environment variable JULIA_PKGDIR to place it somewhere other than your home directory.
-For example, somewhere on Julia's LOAD_PATH, like <julia-install-dir>/share/julia/site, would permit others to use the pipeline without having to install this package themselves.

 Make sure that ```RENDER_PATH```, ```LD_LIBRARY_PATH```, ```JULIA```,
 and ```JULIA_PKGDIR``` in ```render```, ```monitor```, and ```savelogs```